 Your Collection of 4-H Work supports the other sections of your Record Book.
 It is an opportunity for you to display what you have done and learned throughout the year through photos, samples and examples.
 If you listed something in your PDR or APR, this is a good place to show an example of that.

-The Collection of 4-H Work should not be more than 11+ pages and follow the standard formatting and paper guidelines except as noted below.
-You can have a few more than 11 pages, if one brochure or one letter is more than one page.
+The Collection of 4-H Work should not be more than one example of each type of item-choose your best ones.
+Use the standard formatting and paper guidelines except as noted below.